CorinnaaKR/Tech-Ed/Assignments/WK3-Assignment/README.md

 🎯 Use setInterval to increment the cookie count and manage the game state each second. _DONE_

-Managing the game state includes saving progress and updating the DOM. _DONE_
+🎯Managing the game state includes saving progress and updating the DOM. _DONE_

 Required
 🎯 What requirements did you achieve?